 Continuing education and assistance for the general public, governmental agencies and elected officials regarding veterans’ services, programs, initiatives and policy; and

 A call-in non-crisis support line for people dealing with mental health challenges.
 Designed to reach people in rural areas where there are no mental health services available.
-Other services include Open Chat sessions , FYI sessions one night per week, and a call-in support group.
-Available Monday – Friday 4 – 9 p.m., Saturday 3 – 6 p.m.
+Other services include Open Chat sessions, FYI sessions one night per week, and a call-in support group.
+Available Monday – Friday 8 a.m. – 9 p.m.; 12 – 9 p.m.
+Sat./Sun.
 1-877-688-3377

 Our Place is a drop-in center for people dealing with mental health and substance abuse challenges.
-They can stop in for a cup of coffee, a game of pool, or to participate in a support or recovery group and receive connections for housing and employment.
-The center, which is operated by the Western Montana Mental Health Center, is open to anyone over 18 years old.
+They can stop in for a cup of coffee, a game of pool, or participate in a support or recovery group, and receive connections for housing and employment.
+The Center, which is operated by the Good Samaritan Ministries, is open to anyone over 18 years old.
 Our Place is located at 631 N. Last Chance Gulch.
 406-442-1374

 PureView Health Center is a Federally Qualified Healthcare Center with clinics located in Helena and Lincoln.
-Pureview follows an intergrated healthcare, which means it provides affordable services for mental/ behavioral, physical and dental health care.
+PureView follows an integrated healthcare model, which means it provides affordable services for mental/ behavioral, physical, and dental health care.

 PureView Health Center is a primary care provider that serves Helena and Lincoln, Montana, and surrounding areas.
 PureView offers quality, affordable primary and preventive healthcare, dental care, integrated behavioral healthcare to all community members, regardless of income or insurance status.
 PureView Health Center provides quality services to everyone, regardless of their ability to pay.
 They offer many options for those who have financial difficulties.
 406-457-0000